rubenmunozgit/lab-react-weather/README.md

 this 5 day forecast api gives you the temperature every 3 hours.

 ## Some CSS
-Because I don't use any bootstrap or simila the UI is quite simple, most of it is done with `Grid` and `Flexbox`.
+Because I don't use any bootstrap or similar, the UI is quite simple, most of it is done with `Grid` and `Flexbox`.
 I followed the principle of mobile first.

 ### Forecast CSS bars